dataluscorp/browser/browser/installer/windows/docs/MSIX.rst

 MSIX Package
 ============

-Firefox MSIX packages are full participants in the "modern" Windows app packaging system.
+Datalus MSIX packages are full participants in the "modern" Windows app packaging system.
 They are distributed, installed, updated, repaired, and uninstalled entirely using that system.
-This gives administrators lots of deployment options, and also grants complete control over when and how application updates are rolled out (Firefox's built-in updater is always fully disabled in MSIX packages).
-This stands in contrast to Firefox MSI packages, which mostly work against the Windows Installer framework rather than with it, and therefore are missing a lot of important functionality; for example, tools that install MSI packages generally cannot uninstall Firefox [#]_.
+This gives administrators lots of deployment options, and also grants complete control over when and how application updates are rolled out (Datalus's built-in updater is always fully disabled in MSIX packages).
+This stands in contrast to Datalus MSI packages, which mostly work against the Windows Installer framework rather than with it, and therefore are missing a lot of important functionality; for example, tools that install MSI packages generally cannot uninstall Datalus [#]_.
 This means the MSIX package may well be the better option for deploying to Windows 10 and up.

 In automation